 The critical dbspaces (for example, the rootdbs) must be restored during a cold restore.
-If you do not specify the list of dbspaces to be restored, then the server will restore the critical dbspaces and all the other dbspaces.
+If you do not specify the list of dbspaces to be restored, then the server restores the critical dbspaces and all the other dbspaces.
 But if you specify the list of dbspaces to be restored, then the critical dbspaces must be included in the list.

-For the syntax of renaming chunks with ontape, see "Performing a Restore" on page 14-4.
+For the syntax of renaming chunks with ontape, see "Perform a restore" on page 13-3.